QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

 For systematic calculation of density expectation values of quantum operators, we present an arbitrary first-quantized density operator $\hat{\rho}_{\hat{O}}$ corresponding to the pertinent first-quantized operator $\hat{O}$ as

-The argument $\mathbf{r}$ indicates the position at which the density is calculated and $\mathbf{r}'$ is the wavefunction coordinate.
+The argument $\mathbf{r}$ indicates the position at which the density is calculated and $\mathbf{r}'$ is the coordinate of the field.
 The anticommutator is necessary in Eq.~\eqref{eq:densityoperator} for obtaining real-valued density expectation values in the case of operators that do not commute with the position operator.
 Equation \eqref{eq:densityoperator} is justified by the physically meaningful results obtained for the density expectation values in Sec.~\ref{sec:densityexpectationvalues} and for the second-quantized density operators in Sec.~\ref{sec:secondquantizedoperators}.

 As an example of the use of the first-quantized density operator in Eq.~\eqref{eq:densityoperator}, we study the number density.
 Substituting the trivial single-photon number operator from Eq.~\eqref{eq:singlephotonnumber} into Eq.~\eqref{eq:densityoperator} gives the single-photon number density operator as $\hat{\rho}_{\hat{n}}(\mathbf{r},\mathbf{r}')=\delta(\mathbf{r}-\mathbf{r}')$ \cite{Fetter1971}.
 Thus, for the first-quantized number-density expectation value, we obtain